Brqje/EngInventory/README.md

 - Modified categorization string search patterns
 - Added over 200 items to specifically categorize (default override)

 The general idea is that similar consumables which share buff slots or cooldowns, should be grouped.
 The same applies to tokens and class items.
-Also, buffs which are clicked pre-comba (food buffs, elixirs, weapon buffs), are placed to the left, for easier ergonomic access.
+Also, buffs which are clicked pre-combat (food buffs, elixirs, weapon buffs), are placed to the left, for easier ergonomic access.
 Potions and runes should always be keybound to action bars, so they're placed to the right.
 This leads to the following 15 groups, with subgroups:

 15: explosives / 14: projectiles, soul shards / 13: gray items, empty bag slots